ONSdigital/sdc-int-rh-service/README.md

 Instructions for testing the sending and receiving of events can be found in [MANUAL_TESTING.md](docs/MANUAL_TESTING.md)

 ## Docker image build
+*NOTE: The dockerfile plugin implementation is currently broken, use `make build` to test and build the docker image, or `make docker` to do a quick compile and build for now.*

 Is switched off by default for clean deploy.
 Switch on with;